eProsima/Fast-DDS-docs/docs/fastrtpsgen/genuse/includes/dataTypes.rst

 Maps
 ^^^^

-*fastrtpsgen* supports maps, which are equivalent to the STD map container.
+*Fast DDS-Gen* supports maps, which are equivalent to the STD map container.
 The equivalence between types is handled in the same way as for sequences_.

     +-------------------------------+---------------------------------+